National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 provided by Health and Human Services.

 ![DUR Human Subjects Research Protection (HSRP) training attestation.
-HSRP training must have been completed within the last three years.](images/access/fig-access-120-dur-hsrp.png){#fig-access-120-dur-hsrp fig-alt="HSRP training attestation."}
+HSRP training must have been completed within the last three years.](images/access/fig-access-120-dur-hsrp.png){#fig-access-120-dur-hsrp fig-alt="HSRP training attestation"}

 In addition to human subjects research protection training, you will need to consider whether your institution requires a letter of determination